aniketchavan2211/aniketchavan2211/Practical/lcd_interfacing.md

 3. Difference between command and data?
 Command → configure LCD; Data → display characters.
 4. Which modes are used?
 4-bit or 8-bit mode.
 5. Applications?
 Digital displays, counters, microcontroller projects.

----

-✅ Slip LCD1 Completed

----

-Next, we can do Event Counter using Opto-Coupler and 7-Segment / LCD, which is also easy and closely related to LCD interfacing.

-Do you want me to proceed with that one?